Meet the Garfield Clean Energy Collaborative Partners

 Members of Garfield Clean Energy Collaborative are Parachute, Rifle, Silt, New Castle, Glenwood Springs, Carbondale, Garfield County, Colorado Mountain College, and the Roaring Fork Transportation Authority.
 (The Garfield County Public Library District was a member from 2012 to 2015.)

 The board consists of a representative appointed by each entity, along with an alternate.
 The Garfield Clean Energy Collaborative (GCEC) held its first official meeting Jan.
 11, 2012.
-Meetings are held the second Friday of every month, from 1:00 to 3:00 p.m., alternating between Glenwood Springs and Rifle.
-Members of the public are welcome to attend; meeting agendas are posted at all town halls.
+Meetings are held the second Friday of January, March, May, July, September, October and December,, from 1:00 to 3:00 p.m., with board video conferencing between meeting venues in Glenwood Springs and Rifle.
+Members of the public are welcome to attend at either venue; meeting agendas are posted at all town halls.
 Click here for board members, meeting schedules and agendas.

 Results that count